haomo-ai/OverlapTransformer/README.md

 ### Training

-In the file [config.yaml](https://github.com/haomo-ai/OverlapTransformer/blob/master/config/config.yml), `training_seqs` are set for the KITTI sequencs used for training.
+In the file [config.yaml](https://github.com/haomo-ai/OverlapTransformer/blob/master/config/config.yml), `training_seqs` are set for the KITTI sequences used for training.

 You can start the training with